Summary: List of my favorite freeware tools and utilities.

 Pros: performs diagnostics; corrects problems (wrong song length, etc); can't think of any other tool with the same capabilities.
 Cons: may be a bit complex for some; confusing interface (where is the Open Folder dialog?); have not been updated in a while.

 Best Audio Converter: AIMP 2 Tools (Converter & Recorder)

 Pros: supports conversion between multiple audio formats; supports album formats (APE, etc); easy to use; multi-lingual interface.
 Cons: discontinued.

 Pros: the only codec pack you need to install.
 Cons: 64-bit version must be handled (installed/uninstalled) separately; must launch program as Administrator; upgrade requires uninstallation; cannot ninstall from the Add or Remove Programs (must do via the Uninstall button in the application itself); configuration settings can be confusing; installer always installs Bing toolbar.

 Pros: splits, trims, crops audio files; no-destructive cut, copy and paste; automatic track splitting (by timed intervals); keeps ID3 tags.
 Cons: cannot adjust interval-based auto-cues to fall on to silent pause.

-Alternatives: MP3 Cutter and Editor (very simple interface; allows cutting, changing volume, fading in and out, changing from mono to stereo and from stereo to mono); Wave Editor.
+Alternatives: MP3 Cutter and Editor (very simple interface; allows cutting, changing volume, fading in and out, changing from mono to stereo and from stereo to mono; but no Unicode filename support); Wave Editor.